Diversity and Inclusion survey: Building a more inclusive future

 More inclusive gender options

-If you only list “Man” and “Woman” as gender identity options on your survey, you’re communicating to employees that you believe gender is binary.
-The Diversity and Inclusion Survey template provides 5 gender identities to choose from, 7 sexual orientations, and more race/ethnicity options than what is provided by the EEOC.
+If you only list "Man" and "Woman" as gender identity options on your survey, you're telling employees that you believe gender is binary.
+The Diversity and Inclusion Survey template provides various options for gender identity, sexual orientation, and race/ethnicity.

 When choosing the demographics for your survey, seek input from Employee Resource Groups, your legal team, or any other resources you have available to you if you want to make any changes to our template's demographics.